jimappleg8/hcgpublic/README.md

 ## Modules

 I developed more than 20 modules for the system including products, FAQs, store locator, webforms, LDAP directory search, htDig search interface, image gallery, and stock quote widget.

+Here are some screen shots showing it in action:

+---

 ![FAQs](images/hcgpublic-02.jpg)